 Clarion County Recipe of the Day: Classic French Onion Soup

-Just add croutons and swish cheese on top for a completed dish!
+Just add croutons and Swiss cheese on top for a completed dish!

 Ingredients